How to Clean and Care for a Hand Mixer

 We’ve all been there.
 Whatever you’ve been mixing somehow winds up in the crevice where the beaters are inserted.
 Be sure to clean it out.
 If the batter dries up there, or it can ultimately interfere with the proper functioning of the mixer.
 This brush for cleaning baby bottles works well, but a toothbrush with firm bristles or toothpick can also be used to get out the gunk.
 Compared to a sponge, a small brush can make easy work of cleaning the tiny nooks and crannies of your beaters, too.

 Reminder: When you’re done using your hand mixer, the first thing you should do is unplug it from the wall.
 This way, there’s no risk of electrocution or hurting fingers that might inadvertently get caught in the beaters.
+Check out the best hand mixer according to our Test Kitchen.

 While build-up like this may only need to be addressed when the appliance is desperate for a deep clean, there are a few other steps to hand mixer cleaning checklist.